tareqimbasher/docproc/docs/compose/README.md

 **`file`** **(required)**

-Add one more `file` parts for each document to upload.
+Add one or more `file` parts for each document to upload.
 Be sure to add valid `Content-Disposition` and `Content-Type` headers for each.

 **`request`** **(required)**